 One of the prevailing subjects the student government leaders shared around the table is the need to prioritize mental health and resources for academic recovery in the wake of the COVID-19 pandemic.
 In addition, they were promoting inclusivity and respect for every student, and some shared the need for support of specific programs like the arts.

-In addition, Secretary of Higher Education Brian K. Bridges, Ph.D., joined the meeting and spoke about what the state is planning to combat across college campuses.
+In addition, Secretary of Higher Education Brian K. Bridges, Ph.D., joined the meeting and spoke about what the state plans to combat across college campuses.
 One topic discussed was putting a college education within reach for more students.

 In his two minutes, Dominic said he spoke about the need for more mental health resources and the value of tuition-free community college.
 In the future he would like to invite Governor Murphy, who lives nearby in Monmouth County, to visit Brookdale.